swharden/Spectrogram/README.md

 spec.SaveData("hal.sff");
 ```

-The `hal.sff` file can now be read in any language.
+### Read SFF Files with Python
 A Python module to read SFF files has been created (in [dev/sff](dev/sff)) which allows Spectrograms created by this library and stored in SFF format to be loaded as 2D numpy arrays in Python.

+This example demonstrates how the SFF file created in the previous C# example can be loaded into Python and displayed with matplotlib:

 ```python
 import matplotlib.pyplot as plt